7 Tips A Top Trichologist Gave Me For Strong & Healthy Hair

 Don’t be afraid of hair oils

-If you don’t have the time or patience for a pre-shampoo treatment, try a lightweight oil-meets-serum, like Redken Frizz Dismiss Instant Deflate Hair Oil-In-Serum, $42, or Bumble and Bumble Repair Oil Serum, $72.
+If you don’t have the time or patience for a pre-shampoo treatment, try a lightweight oil-meets-serum, like Redken Frizz Dismiss Instant Deflate Hair Oil-In-Serum or Bumble and bumble Repair Oil Serum.

 Swap glycolic acid for salicylic acid